whitevanillaskies/whitebloom/docs/whitebloom_ideas.md

 - "Generate a summary brief from current content" — doable now
 - "Propose new edges based on semantic similarity" — requires LLM reasoning over all `plain` fields; output lands in a *proposed-edges buffer* that humans review before committing, not directly into the board

+### Set Unions

+Sets and windows open up the possibility for set operations "give me all the files in Q2 but not in Q1"
+"give me all the files in campaign that are .xlsx" etc.
+File extensions are simply smart sets computed JIT
+We can have media smart sets
+"give me all pictures (smart set of .jpg, .png, etc.) in Q2 and Q1"

+### Workspace home gone, replaced by arrangements

+we remove the workspace home

+the arrangements screen is the workspace home

+and we add a docker. in this docker we add workspaces and the trash bin

+and we rename bins in general to folders

 ---

 ## Good, Needs Design Care